ThatNerdUKnow/DnD-BattleTracker/README.md

 - Make a sidebar sort of thingy that lets you add monsters to the battle ~ Partially done
 - Track initative for monsters and PC's (this will probably require making a new vue component)
 - Allow DM to add PC's (we don't need to track their stats, just keep their place in line, that's what DnDBeyond is for)
+- Some entries in the bestiary don't like to play nice so edge cases in the API need to be worked out

 - Make the whole app visually appealing but y'know, make it work THEN make it pretty